Idsa0/OOP3-Dungeons-and-Dragons/README.md

 ## Overview

-This project was given to us as a first year assignment in the course Principles of Object-Oriented Programming.
+This project was given to us as a first year assignment in the course Principles of Object-Oriented Programming, written by [Idan Saltzman](https://github.com/idsa0) and [May Hadadi](https://github.com/mayhadadi).

 This project is a single-player, multi-level version of a Dungeons and Dragons board game.
 The player is trapped in a dungeon filled with enemies and must fight through them to progress to the next level.
 The game adheres to Object-Oriented Programming principles and coding conventions.

 ## How to Use

 The program takes a directory path as a command-line argument.
 The directory must contain files named `level<i>.txt`, where `<i>` is the level number.

-`java -jar hw3.jar <Path to directory of files>`
+Usage: `java -jar hw3.jar <Path to directory of files>`

 ## Game Description